Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 The rhinoplasty in Asian patients is predominantly an augmentation and projection surgery.
 The goal is to create height in the dorsum and projection in the tip, maintaining a result that looks natural within Asian facial proportions.

 For the dorsum, I use septal or costal cartilage grafts positioned in layers over the existing dorsum.
-I completely avoid the use of silicone implants or other alloplastic materials, which have historically been popular in Asia but present significant long-term complication rates, such as extrusion, infection, and capsular contracture.
+I completely avoid the use of silicone implants or other alloplastic materials, which have historically been popular in Asia but carry significant long-term complication rates, such as extrusion, infection, and capsular contracture.

 At the tip, the work is delicate.
 I use columellar support grafts combined with dome approximation sutures to create definition and projection.
 In many cases, I add a shield graft with rounded edges to improve the shape of the tip without creating artificial angles.

-The reduction of the alar base, when indicated, follows the same conservative principles that I apply to afro-descendant noses.
+The reduction of the alar base, when recommended, follows the same conservative principles that I apply to afro-descendant noses.
 The secret is always less is more: beauty lies in proportion, not in excessive reduction.

 Latino and mixed noses: Brazilian diversity

-Brazil is one of the most diverse countries in the world, and this is directly reflected in the variety of noses I encounter in my clinical practice in Londrina.
+Brazil is one of the most diverse countries in the world, and this is directly reflected in the variety of noses I encounter in my clinical practice in Brazil.
 Latino and mixed noses represent a huge spectrum of variations, from noses with predominantly Caucasian characteristics to noses with strongly afro-descendant or indigenous traits.

 The most common characteristics in Latino noses include: